-- 1. Push. - Turn.
+1. Turn.

-Push the key in, and then turn it to "OFF" while still pushing it.
+Insert the key and turn it to "OFF".

 Never turn the key to "OFF" or "LOCK" while the vehicle is moving, otherwise the electrical systems will be switched off, which may result in loss of control or an accident.
 Make sure that the vehicle is stopped before turning the key to "OFF" or "LOCK".